WinHttpCertCfg.exe, a Certificate Configuration Tool

 Using the Certificate Configuration Tool

-The WinHTTP certificate configuration tool, WinHttpCertCfg.exe, is available as a download on the Windows Server 2003 Resource Kit Tools website.
+The WinHTTP certificate configuration tool, WinHttpCertCfg.exe, was previously available as part of the Windows Server 2003 Resource Kit Tools.
 The following example code shows the valid command line parameters to use with this tool.

 winhttpcertcfg [-?] winhttpcertcfg [-i PFXFile | -g | -r | -l] [-a Account] [-c CertStore] [-s SubjectStr] [-p PFXPassword]

 The following table lists parameters for the configuration tool.

 |-i||Specifies that the certificate is to be imported from a Personal Information Exchange (PFX) file.
 This parameter must be followed by the name of the file.
 When this parameter is specified, "-a" and "-c" must also be specified.|

 |-g||Specifies that access is granted to a private key.
 When this parameter is specified, "-a", "-c", and "-s" must also be specified.|